1996 Manchester bombing: Investigation

-In an effort to trace the route of the Ford van, police examined CCTV footage from every major road and motorway taken in England within two days of the bombing.
-Footage revealed that the van was driven south along the M1 motorway into London on the Friday afternoon before the attack.
+In an effort to trace the route of the Ford lorry, police examined CCTV footage from every major road and motorway taken in England within two days of the bombing.
+Footage revealed that the lorry was driven south along the M1 motorway into London on the Friday afternoon before the attack.
 It was seen again heading north along the motorway at 7:40 pm, accompanied by the Ford Granada.
-Detectives surmised that the van had been loaded with explosives in London and that the Granada was intended to be the getaway vehicle.
-The van was last recorded travelling east along the M62 motorway towards Manchester at 8:31 am on the morning of the explosion.
+Detectives surmised that the lorry had been loaded with explosives in London and that the Granada was intended to be the getaway vehicle.
+The lorry was last recorded travelling east along the M62 motorway towards Manchester at 8:31 am on the morning of the explosion.

 Police in Manchester were aware that their Metropolitan Police colleagues in London were investigating a suspected IRA unit based in the capital, and wondered whether the London unit was responsible for the Manchester bombing.
 On 15 July, Metropolitan police arrested six men suspected of IRA membership: Donal Gannon, John Crawley, Gerard Hanratty, Robert Morrow, Patrick Martin, and Francis Rafferty.
 Each was tried and convicted of "conspiracy to cause explosions at National Grid electricity stations", and sentenced to 35 years in jail.
 Police in Manchester meanwhile worked to establish if the men were also responsible for the Manchester bomb.

 Their investigation was led by Detective Chief Inspector Gordon Mutch of the GMP.
-The van's last registered owner told police that he had sold it to a dealer in Peterborough, who had in turn sold the van on to a man calling himself Tom Fox, two weeks before the bombing.
-After the purchase price was delivered in cash by a taxi driver, the dealer was instructed to take the van to a nearby lorry park, and leave it there with the keys and documents hidden inside.
+The lorry's last registered owner told police that he had sold it to a dealer in Peterborough, who had in turn sold the lorry on to a man calling himself Tom Fox, two weeks before the bombing.
+After the purchase price was delivered in cash by a taxi driver, the dealer was instructed to take the lorry to a nearby lorry park, and leave it there with the keys and documents hidden inside.